roseengineering/rffilter/README.md

 ```

 Print out coupling design information.
-CBW is the coupling bandwidth between resonators.
-While TD0 and TDn are the group delay
+CBW is the coupling bandwidth between resonators and the bandwidth of the two resonators at the end.
+TD0 and TDn are the group delay
-at the center freqency for each resonator looking from q0 or from qn, see Ness' "A Unified Approach to the
+at the center freqency for each resonator looking from either end, see
+Ness' "A Unified Approach to the
 Design, Measurement, and Tuning of Coupled-Resonator Filters" in MTT.